Active Learning of Piecewise Gaussian Process Surrogates: Introduction

 Regime-changing dynamics are inherently non-stationary: both position and relative distance information (in the input configuration space) is required for effective modeling.
 Examples of non-stationary GP modeling strategies from the geospatial literature abound \citep{sampson1992nonparametric,schmidt2003bayesian,paciorek2006spatial}.
 The trouble with these approaches is that they are too slow, in many cases demanding enormous computational resources in their own right, or limited to two input dimensions.
 Recent developments in the machine learning literature around deep GPs \citep{damianou2013deep} represent a promising alternative.
 Input dimensions can be larger, and fast inference is provided by doubly stochastic variational inference \citep{salimbeni2017doubly}.
-But such methods are data-hungry, requiring tens of thousands of training examples before they are competitive with conventional GP methods.
-An ALC-type active learning criterion has been developed for deep GPs \citep{sauer2021active}, making them less data-hungry but computational expense for Markov chain Monte Carlo (MCMC) inference is still a bottleneck.
+However, such methods are data-hungry, requiring tens of thousands of training examples before they are competitive with conventional GP methods.
+We note that an ALC-type criterion has been developed for deep GPs \citep{sauer2021active}, making them less data-hungry, but slow Markov chain Monte Carlo (MCMC) inference remains a bottleneck.

 A class of methods built around divide-and-conquer strategies can offer the best of both worlds -- computational thrift with modeling fidelity -- by simultaneously imposing statistical and computational independence.
 The best-known examples include treed GPs \citep{gramacy2008bayesian, taddy2011dynamic, malloy2014near, Konomi2014} and Voronoi tessellation-based GPs \citep{kim2005analyzing, heaton2017nonstationary, pope2021gaussian, luo2021bayesian}.
 Partitioning facilitates non-stationarity almost trivially, by independently fitting different GPs in different parts of the input space.
-But learning the partition can be challenging.
 Sequential design/AL criteria have been adapted to some of these divide-and-conquer surrogates.
 ALM and ALC, for example, have been adapted for treed GPs \citep{gramacy2009adaptive, taddy2011dynamic}.
 However the axis-aligned nature of the treed GP is not flexible enough to handle the complex, nonlinear manifold of regime change exhibited of many real datasets.